werwty/dependency-analysis-pypi/proposals/3-a-reproduciblity-study.md

 For all the reasons discussed in class Faulds is a good candidate for a reproducibility study.
 Given their assumed 50% packet loss rate just isn't reasonable, we can measure how Faulds and Hershel+ does in a reasonable setting.

+We would:

+1. Reproduce the Faulds study with the parameters used in their paper
+2. See if Faulds is still useful given reasonable parameters.
+3. Do the same for Hershel+ and use that to compare against the Faulds results.

 ### An empirical study of Namecoin and lessons for decentralized namespace design